merijndejonge/DgmlBuilder/README.md

                 Target = x.Target
             });
 ```
+If a link denotes a containment relation, set the attribute `IsContainment` to trye. `DgmlBuilder` will use this informaiton to place the target node as child of the source node.
-* `CategoryBuilder` These are builders for adding containment to your graph.
-For instance, to put all your components inside their containing module.
+* `CategoryBuilder` These are builders for grouping nodes into categories.
+Categories make it easy to style all nodes of a category consistently.
 * `StyleBuilder` These are builders for applying visual styles to your nodes and edges.
 For example, to use different background colors for components and interfaces.

 While each of the above builder types generates a single node, there are also methods available to generate multiple nodes at once.
 E.g., you can create an instance of `NodesBuilder` for elements in your model for which you want multiple nodes in the resulting graph.
 Likewise, to generate multiple links at once, you can instantiate the `LinksBuilder` class.